0xx01/Vuln-Web-Lab/README.md

 cd Vuln-Web-Lab/
-composer install # Install dependencies using Composer. php artisan migrate  # Run database migrations.
+composer install # Install dependencies using Composer. php artisan migrate  # Run database migrations. cp .env.example .env
 ```
+4. Open this file and add you database name

 ## Usage
 To run the project, follow these steps:
 1. Start the development server.